 The tenant may report any of the following changes, which would result in HHA conducting an interim adjustment to decrease the tenant's rent:

-- 1. Decrease in earned or unearned income; - 2.
-Increase in allowances or deductions; - 3.
-With regard to Required Interim Redeterminations for families claiming zero income, a recertification will be scheduled every 120 days. - 4.
-For families whose annual income cannot be projected with any reasonable degree of accuracy, re-certification may be scheduled more often than annually.
+- 1. Decrease in earned or unearned income;

+- 2. Increase in allowances or deductions;

+- 3. For families whose annual income cannot be projected with any reasonable degree of accuracy, re-certification may be scheduled more often.

-Interim Rent Increases
+J. Interim Rent Increases